 You can find the amount of owner's equity in a business by looking at the balance sheet.
 On the left are assets, the value of what the business owns.
-On the right (at the top) are liabilities, what's owed by the business, and the owner's equity, which is what's left over.
+On the right are liabilities (what's owed by the business) and owner's equity (what's left).